ZAHON/rilix-ui/core/src/hooks/use-uncontrolled/README.md

 ### Parameters

+The `useUncontrolled` hook accepts an object as its parameter, with the following properties.
+Properties marked with an asterisk (`*`) are `required`.

 | Property            | Type                      | Default | Description                                                                                             |
 | ------------------- | ------------------------- | ------- | ------------------------------------------------------------------------------------------------------- |
 | `finalValue*`       | `T`                       | `-`     | A fallback value that is used when neither `uncontrolledValue` nor `controlledSignal` are set.          |